gerslovaz/diegr/README.md

 ```

 <img src="man/figures/README-topoplot-1.png" width="100%" />

+For more examples and basic informations about using the package see the
+diegr vignette.

 <!-- You'll still need to render `README.Rmd` regularly, to keep `README.md` up-to-date. `devtools::build_readme()` is handy for this. -->
 <!-- You can also embed plots, for example: -->